tendaidree/AB-testing-Globox/technical_summary.md

 GROUP BY gp.group
 ;

-/* What was the conversion rate of all users?*/
+/* Calculating the conversion rate of all users?*/

 SELECT
       (COUNT(DISTINCT a.uid)*1.0 / COUNT(DISTINCT u.id)) * 100 AS allusers_conv_rate